GHOST TRAIN UPDATES: Click Here

 GHOST TRAIN PARKING: Free

-GHOST TRAIN INFORMATION: The ride is ideal for child-sized riders, but adults can manage if they do not mind squatting down on the tiny trains for the approximately 20-minute duration.
+GHOST TRAIN REQUIREMENTS: The ride is ideal for child-sized riders, but adults can manage if they do not mind squatting down on the tiny trains for the approximately 20-minute duration.
 Riders must be at least 34 inches tall and not weigh over 350 pounds.
 Riders under 15 must be accompanied by an adult.

 VIDEO: Check out our 2008 video of the Los Angeles Live Steamers Ghost Train.